amazon-archives/serverless-retail-workshop/docs/exercise_4.rst

 On the left hand side, click `Traces <https://console.aws.amazon.com/xray/home?region=us-east-1#/traces>`_.

-This will display a lot of information, but we can filter this.
-Let's test
+This will display a lot of information, but we can filter it down to show only what we care about.
+Let's test this:
-this:

 In the main search box, enter the following: